N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 5. Start/stop a Vicon recording as appropriate.
 6. **Important:** Use Ctrl+c to escape a script and close sockets (disconnecting the usb should also be fine)

-For clock_sync and pupil_remote_timestamps, time stamps will be stored in the recording folder in a txt file (Mocap_timestamps.txt).
+For timestamps and timestamps_wclock_sync, time stamps will be stored in the recording folder in a txt file (Mocap_timestamps.txt).
 If multiple mocap acquisitions are made during the same Pupil Capture recording, the associated timestamps will be appended to the txt file.

+For annotations and annotations_wclock_sync, time stamps will be stored in the recording annotation file.
+These can be viewed in Pupil Player and exported as csv file.

 It may be best to run the scripts from the command prompt as I have found IDEs like Spyder can result in unwanted behaviour.